-How to easily do Handwriting Recognition using Deep Learning
+How to easily do Handwriting Recognition using Machine Learning

-Want to OCR handwritten forms?
-This blog is a comprehensive overview of the latest methods of handwriting recognition using deep learning.
-We've reviewed the latest research and papers as of 2020.
-We also build a handwriting reader from scratch.
+Want to do handwritten OCR?
+This blog is a comprehensive overview of the latest methods of handwritten text recognition using deep learning.
+We've reviewed the latest research and papers and have also built a handwriting reader from scratch.

 Recent advancements in Deep Learning such as the advent of transformer architectures have fast-tracked our progress in cracking handwritten text recognition.
 Recognizing handwritten text is termed Intelligent Character Recognition(ICR) due to the fact that the algorithms needed to solve ICR need much more intelligence than solving generic OCR.